-- Spend a minimum of 5-20 hours on course work per week, depending on the term - Complete 1-2 assignments per week per course - Budget your time.
-Give yourself enough time for:
+- Spend 5-20 hours on course work per week, depending on the term - · Complete 1-2 assignments per week per course - Budget your time.
+Give yourself enough time for: - · Research - · Sourcing materials - · Concept development - Executing the project - Cleanup and presentation preparation - Begin your homework within 24 hours while the directions are fresh in mind.
+If you wait until you are ready, you might never get it done. - Practice self-care.
+Make sure you are eating, staying hydrated and getting enough sleep every night. - · Allow time to document and present your work.

-- Research

-- Sourcing materials

-- Concept development

-- Executing the project

-- · Cleanup and presentation prep

-- Begin your homework within 24 hours while the directions are fresh in your head.

-If you wait until you are ready, you might never get it done.

-- Practice self-care.
-Make sure you are eating, staying hydrated and getting enough sleep every night.

-- · Allow time to document and present your work.